-Hypothyroidism (low thyroid) is a major cause of low metabolism and is associated with disrupted sleep and less slow wave sleep.
+Hypothyroidism (low thyroid hormone levels) is a major cause of low metabolism and is associated with disrupted sleep and less slow wave sleep.

 A higher metabolic rate ensures a higher temperature during the day and higher carbon dioxide output.

-When someone is in a hypothyroid state, their bodies energy levels are much lower and the body has to call upon other mechanisms to ensure sufficient energy and heat production.
+When someone is in a hypothyroid state, their body's energy levels are much lower and the body has to call upon other mechanisms to ensure sufficient energy and heat production.

 These mechanisms create a more stressful and inflammatory state in the body.
 A low morning temperature is one tell-tale sign of a sluggish metabolism, so is frequent urination during the night and restless sleep.

-Studies have acupuncture is effective for increasing sleep quality (9), can increase melatonin production and total sleep time.
-Even better, acupuncture reduces anxiety, time to fall asleep and less restlessness during the night (10).
+Studies have shown acupuncture is effective for increasing sleep quality (9).
+It can increase melatonin production and total sleep time.
+Even better, acupuncture reduces anxiety, shortens the time it takes to fall asleep and lessens restlessness during the night (10).

 The Earth Pulse is a pulsed electromagnetic field generator that sits under your bed at night.
-While I personally haven't used one (they're rather expensive) I have heard numerous anecdotal reports that these units are great for boosting deep sleep.
+While I personally haven't used one since they're rather expensive, I have heard numerous anecdotal reports that these units are great for boosting deep sleep.

-I have one client who uses a Earth Pulse every night and swears by it.
-I see his Oura Sleep data every morning and I must admit his sleep quality is consistently good.
+I have one client who uses an Earth Pulse every night and swears by it.
+I see his Oura sleep data every morning and I must admit that his sleep quality is consistently good.

-The way the device works is by whats known as brain entrainment.
-The Earth Pulse emits very weak (less than 1/2 gauss) pulsed EMF fields in the same frequency emitted by earth.
-The manufacturers even state that the unit can even help protect you from electromagnetic fields in higher frequencies—frequencies that can negatively impact sleep and health.
+The way the device works is by what's known as brain entrainment.
+The Earth Pulse emits very weak (less than 0.5 gauss/50 microteslas) pulsed electromagnetic fields (EMF fields) in the same frequency emitted by the earth.
+The manufacturers state that the unit can even help protect you from electromagnetic fields in higher frequencies—frequencies that can negatively impact sleep and health.

 As I covered at the beginning of this article, deep sleep creates a particular brain frequency.
-The earth pulse is designed to help the brain reach these brain wave frequency.
+The Earth Pulse is designed to help the brain reach these brain wave frequencies.

 Again, I don't have any personal experience with this unit, but I know a lot of people do recommend it.
-For an extensive list on PEMF science articles please see this page.
+For an extensive list on pulsed electromagnetic field (PEMF) science articles please see this page.

-Light emitted from TV screens, iPhones and even light bulbs is extremely disruptive to your sleep.
-The light exposure increases cortisol production and decreases melatonin production.
+The light that is emitted from TV screens, iPhones and even light bulbs is extremely disruptive to your sleep.
+This light exposure increases cortisol production and decreases melatonin production.